-The JOURNAL teems with wonderful phenomena and its series of articles on "Death." is rich with marvelous and most cheering items about what should interest intensely overy human being.
+The JOURNAL teems with wonderful phenomens and its series of articles on "Death," is rich with marvelous and most cheering items about what should interest intensely every human being.

 In New York alone wonders are transpiring daily, enough to fill the JOURNAL and triumphantly sustain our cause.
+Oa this very Clinton Place, an old school physician, who is now be-coming so much of a new school man as to practice psychomany in many cases, has strange antics performed by the furniture of his room, etc. He puts a slate in a drawer without a pencil and after awhile a noble communication appears on it, written so delicately and minutely as to require a microscope to read He rubs it out and it gradually comes to full view sgain.
+He continues the erasure and learns that the invisibles are using some chemical process which far transcends the knowledge and skill of mortals.
+Lot the chemists attempt something of the kind

+At the residence of Mr. Henry Newton, President of the N. Y Society of Progressive Spiritualists, and a gentleman of high standing in the city, spirit pictures have been produced by the sid of Dr. Slade which eclipses all efforts the kind that have thus far been given to the public.
+Every and ure stands out almost as clearly as in an ordinary flesh and blood) carte de visite.
+He takes no pictures for the general puolic, but it is to be hoped that he will allow prints to be struck from some negatives which he has on hand and offered for public sale.

-On this very Clinton Place, an old school physician, who is now becoming so much of a new school man as to practice . psychomany in many cases, has strange antics performed by the furniture of his room, etc. He puts a slate in a drawer without a pancil and after awhile a noble communication appears on it, written so delicately and minutely as to require a microscope to read attempt comething of the kind At the residence of Mr. Henry Newton, President of the N. Y. Society of Progressive Spiritualists, and a gentleman of high standing in the city, spirit pictures have been produced by the aid of Dr. Blade which eclipses all efforts the kind that have thus far been given to ing to the laws of amalgamation, half God and half man.
-This half-breed difficulty the early fathers of the church saw, and in order to get out of the difficulty, and make Jeaus God in full. - A'Phot in part, they declared Mary im-mile to ; born without sin, and in her moral mathic God's equal, especially born to be the P other of God, and Queen of heaven."
-Now, dear reader, can you look at these two genealogies, as an impartial judge, and not say the witness is impeached?
-The first\impeaches the second in that it declares that Jesus is the son of David through the line of descent, of which Joseph must be the father in order to make the genealogy hold good, and the second impeaches the first, in that it most positively declares that Joseph had no part in it, by making Jesus the son of God direct, thus setting aside Matthew's first proposition.
+Judge Carter showed me some remarkable writing in letters of light on a black ground which were done by a system of spirit photo-graphy without the aid of instrument of pen, through the mediumship of Mr. Evans, of 392 Bowery, near the Cooper Institute His spirit pictures are admitted to be remark ing to the laws of smalgamation, half God and half man.
+This half breed difficulty the early fathers of the church saw, and in order to get nature God's equal, especially horn to be the bitter of God, and Queen of heaven."
+Now, dear reader, can you look at these two geneal ogies, as an impartial judge, and not say the witness is impeached?
+The first impeaches the second in that it declares that Jesus is the son of David through the line of descent, of which Joseph must be the father in order, to make the genealogy hold good, and the second impeaches the first, in that it most positively declares that Joseph had no part in it, by mak-ing Jesus the son of God direct, thus setting aside Matthew's first proposition.
+We will now examine Luke and see if he comes out any better, after which we will no-tice some of the absurdities of this second genealogy, through which Jeaus is made God.